emdeletaede/gremlinssamplecosmosdb/README.md

 ```

-change the db name , the key and endpoint of your cosmosdb .
+change the db name , the key and endpoint of your cosmosdb . add your graph previously create in a graph API cosmosdb if you don't know how to do this refer to
+https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-python where how to create a graph is explaiin

 ### Step 3:  Run the application

 ```Shell